Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: The General Linear and Unitary Groups

-\begin{rem} The strategy of the proof of \cite[Thm.\ 10.1]{dm_06} is to reduce from the general case to that of Coxeter maximal tori, via a subtle interplay between the positive braids and Frobenius maps that define the relevant (braid-theoretic) Deligne--Lusztig varieties.
-It seems plausible that this strategy could be generalized to the \dfemph{parabolic Deligne--Lusztig varieties} of \cite{dm_14}.
-One could then try to reduce the general case of \Cref{conj:hecke-gl} to case (2) of \Cref{prop:gl}. \end{rem}
+\begin{rem} The strategy of the proof of~\cite[Thm.\ 10.1]{dm_06} is to reduce from the general case to that of Coxeter maximal tori, via a subtle interplay between the positive braids and Frobenius maps that define the relevant (braid-theoretic) Deligne--Lusztig varieties.
+It is plausible that this strategy could be generalized to the \dfemph{parabolic Deligne--Lusztig varieties} of~\cite{dm_14}.
+One might then reduce the case of general $\bbb{L} \leq \GGGL_n$ to case (2) of \Cref{prop:gl}. \end{rem}